 1 my mind but I had no real concerns at that time that 2 there were any other factors.
-3 161 Q. If we just scroll on up, please, so that I can see the start of the e-mail and I can read down.
-4 5 15:06 6 So, Siobhán Hynds has been in contact with you.
-In 7 terms of when Dr. Chada can meet, he is passing on your 8 view that you would rather meet later in July when both yourself and -- sorry, you are asking if you would 9 rather meet later in July when both you, Dr. Chada, and 15:07 10 11 Mr. O'Brien are back from leave.
-Alternatively --12 Yes.
-I think the e-mail says if that was his Α. 13 preference.
-14 162 Ο. Okay.
+3 161 Q. If we just scroll on up, please, so that I can see the 4 start of the e-mail and I can read down.
+5 15:06 6 So, Siobhán Hynds has been in contact with you.
+In 7 terms of when Dr. Chada can meet, he is passing on your 8 view that you would rather meet later in July when both 9 yourself and sorry, you are asking if you would 10 rather meet later in July when both you, Dr. Chada, and 15:07 11 Mr. O'Brien are back from leave.
+Alternatively 12 Α. Yes.
+I think the e-mail says if that was his 13 preference.
+14 162 Q. Okay.
 Okay.
 The alternative is that you would be 15 happy to facilitate Saturday the 1st July if that is 15:07 16 Mr. O'Brien's preference.
-You have a number of 17 preplanned appointments on Saturday morning and if you 18 are unable to change these, you would be happy to meet in the afternoon.
-19 20 15:08 So, is there a degree of giving up to his preferences 21 22 around this?
-Well, I felt so.
-I felt if it suited Mr. O'Brien to 23 Α. 24 meet at this time.
+You have a number of 17 preplanned appointments on Saturday morning and if you 18 are unable to change these, you would be happy to meet 19 in the afternoon.
+20 15:08 21 So, is there a degree of giving up to his preferences 22 around this?
+23 Α. Well, I felt so.
+I felt if it suited Mr. O'Brien to 24 meet at this time.
 Of course, I was mindful of how 25 long this whole process is taking.
-I really wanted to 15.08 meet Mr. O'Brien before the summer recess because 26 27 people do go on holiday.
-So I thought, look, if it suits Mr. O'Brien, then I will try and facilitate that.
-28 29 Then if we scroll up the page.
-He says that he 163 0.
+I really wanted to 15:08 26 meet Mr. O'Brien before the summer recess because 27 people do go on holiday.
+So I thought, look, if it 28 suits Mr. O'Brien, then I will try and facilitate that.
+29 163 Ο. Then if we scroll up the page.
+He says that he appreciates your flexibility and he says he feels it would be better to defer the meeting to later in July; says the only date prior to the end of July when he could have attended would be Thursday the 27th but his son cannot, and therefore he proposed to meet with you on Monday, during the week beginning Monday 31st July.
+He is suggesting Monday itself because he has a clinic which could be rescheduled.
+Ultimately, the date that's finally arranged is the 3rd August.